 I have three daughters.
 I have two granddaughters.
 It is also 2016, so it should not have come as a surprise to see that my New York to Minneapolis Delta Airlines flight was flown by two women (above).
 Not only were they women but young women.
 They were so young, I would have done a doubletake even if they had been men.
 They looked like my students.
 But this was the first time I have ever seen two women in the cockpit, and I have been flying a long time.

-“Probably be a safer flight,” one daughter texted.
+I contacted my daughters.
+“Probably be a safer flight,” one texted.
 “Relax,” said a second.
 “Have a drink,” said a third.

 I had a drink.
 Then I settled back for what was, in fact, a very safe flight.
 It was safe from a physical perspective; that is, we didn’t encounter any rough spots.
 But there was plenty of psychological and intellectual turbulence.
 Psychological on two fronts: sex and age.
 Intellectual, because I had to wonder what made me react the way I did.
 As I sipped a Bloody Mary in between Hail Marys, I broke it down.

 First, sex and gender roles.
-After flying for years and having gone through some hair-raising experiences, I have created an image–archetype, if you will–of the perfect pilot.
+After flying for years and having gone through some hair-raising experiences, I have created an archetype of the perfect pilot.
 This person is the leader of the pack.
 He is a lean, middle-aged man with silver hair who speaks in a measured, Texan drawl.
 He is relaxed, knowledgeable, and as boring as he is disciplined.
 He inspires confidence at 38,000 feet.
 If he is a bass-baritone and looks like a Roman centurion, even better.
 Anything that does not fit this image raises suspicion.

 Age is more complicated, since it does not have to do with what you might think; i.e., fear of death, at least not directly.
 Instead, it is related to our perceived level of success.
 I say “perceived,” because most people aren’t satisfied with where they are in life and think they can do better.
 They may even feel guilty or ashamed.
 It’s part of the struggle to survive in a competitive world ruled by marketing gurus.
 And don’t fool yourself: even the most accomplished people experience the imposter syndrome.